 The work of Kübler-Ross was eye-opening when it was introduced.
 It broke new ground and opened the doors for sociologists, social workers, health practitioners, and therapists to study death and help those who were facing death.
 Kübler-Ross’s work is generally considered a major contribution to thanatology: the systematic study of death and dying.

 Of special interests to thanatologists is the concept of “dying with dignity.”
 Modern medicine includes advanced medical technology that may prolong life without a parallel improvement to the quality of life one may have.
 In some cases, people may not want to continue living when they are in constant pain and no longer enjoying life.
 Should patients have the right to choose to die with dignity?
 Dr. Jack Kevorkian was a staunch advocate for physician-assisted suicide: the voluntary or physician-assisted use of lethal medication provided by a medical doctor to end one’s life.
 This right to have a doctor help a patient die with dignity is controversial.
 In the United States, Oregon was the first state to pass a law allowing physician-assisted suicides.
 In 1997, Oregon instituted the Death with Dignity Act, which required the presence of two physicians for a legal assisted suicide.
 This law was successfully challenged by U.S. Attorney General John Ashcroft in 2001, but the appeals process ultimately upheld the Oregon law.
-Subsequently, both Montana and Washington have passed similar laws.
+As of 2019, seven states and the District of Columbia have passed similar laws allowing physician assisted suicide.